mdiaz00147/toddler-puzzle-game/README.md

 # 🧩 Toddler Puzzle Game

-A fun and engaging puzzle game designed to **stimulate toddlers' spatial awareness, motor skills, and cognitive development**.
+A fun and engaging puzzle game designed to **stimulate toddlers spatial awareness, motor skills, and cognitive development**.

 As a **father**, I was inspired to create this game to provide an **interactive and educational experience** that encourages **hand-eye coordination, problem-solving, and shape recognition** in a playful way.